isms01/personal-agent-os/doc/VISIONS.md

 ### For Collaborators

-If this vision resonates, I want to hear from you.
+If this vision resonates with you, I want to hear from you.

 ### For Myself